Skip to Main Content

 If your pet is healthy overall, this discussion may focus on improvements to exercise and diet routines, caring for your pet's oral health, and checking that essentials such as appropriate parasite prevention are monitored.

-Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding people or pets.
-Always follow your doctor's advice regarding asthma or other allergy symptoms.
+Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
+For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 Is it time for your dog or cat's routine veterinary checkup?
 Contact South Wilton Veterinary Group today to book the procedure and to ask any questions you might have.